palaa159/Docs/tutorials/01-GettingStarted.md

 e) Now follow the same procedure as step 2 above to apply the black electrode to your other earlobe (either A1 or A2 from the 10-20 system).
 The black electrode is connected to the BIAS pin, which is used for noise cancelling.
 It is similar to a GROUND pin, which establishes a common ground between the OpenBCI board and your body, but it has some extra destructive interference noise cancelling techniques built in!

-You're now done connecting electrodes to our noggin!
+You're now done connecting electrodes to your noggin!
 I like to use a cheap cotton hairband to add extra stability to all of the electrodes connected to my head, by placing it gently on top of all of the electrodes.

 ![forearm](../assets/images/forearm.JPG)